We actively support the following Bay Area community service organizations:

 Rotary Club of Half Moon Bay

-Edward Daniels serves as legal counsel for Senior Coastsiders, has assisted them with contracts for the construction of a beautiful new facility in Half Moon Bay, and has been elected to the organization’s board.
+Edward A. Daniels serves as legal counsel for Senior Coastsiders, assisted them with contracts for the construction of a beautiful new facility in Half Moon Bay, and was elected to the organization’s board.